mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 The **nine points of view:** those are “as stars, a fault of vision, a lamp, a mock show, dew drops, a bubble, a dream, a lightning flash, a cloud.”
 Those are nine.

-Asanga says “partly because the characteristic of all conditioned beings are considered from the nine points of view” because we live in the conditioned world, we cannot escape from this.
+Asaṅga says “partly because the characteristic of all conditioned beings are considered from the nine points of view” because we live in the conditioned world, we cannot escape from this.
 If you cannot escape from the world, you have to understand the world, what it is, because you have to *be* there.
 If you don’t understand, if you ignore understanding the place we’re living in, that is really a cause of human trouble.
 So the place and time where human beings are present has to be understood as best as we can.
 That is awareness.
 That’s why “the characteristics of all conditioned beings are considered from the nine points of view.”

-Asanga says the first three – *stars*, *a fault of vision*, *a lamp* – examine the characteristics of the conditioned world in terms of cognition.
+Asaṅga says the first three – *stars*, *a fault of vision*, *a lamp* – examine the characteristics of the conditioned world in terms of cognition.
 Buddhism is not the philosophy of ontology, not the study of existence, but the study of *knowing* – in the relationship between subject and object.
 How we should understand object and subject, and then, how to practice, according to right understanding of subject and object.
 That is Buddhism.
 It’s not the philosophy of ontology.
 Ontology is that you always have to see something, and analyze and synthesize philosophically, scientifically – researching a being which is [intact], interrupted by no one.
 This is science, this is philosophy.
 But Buddhism is not exactly ontology, the study of existence, but the study of knowing, understanding subject and object, and through the right understanding of subject and object we have to figure out the way to practice there.
 That is Buddhism.
 That’s why the first three – stars, a fault of vision, a lamp – examine the characteristic of the conditioned world in terms of cognition.

 The next three – *a mock show*, *dew drops*, *a bubble* – [are] in terms of humanistic experience.
 According to humanistic experience, not only Buddhists but everybody, whoever they are, whatever they believe or whatever they don’t believe – as long as they live in this world as a human being, everyone without exception can experience the characteristic of the human world as a mock show, dew drops, and a bubble.